 GSE is made by mixing grapefruit seeds and pulp into a thick, highly acidic liquid.
 After some further processing, you are left with a yellow, viscous liquid that has a strong bitter taste.
 It is usually mixed with vegetable glycerin to reduce the bitterness and acidity.

 Grapefruit seed extract is sold either as a liquid concentrate or in tablets.
 Both contain the vegetable glycerin, but the tablets will also contain a small amount of filler, such as organic brown rice protein.
 This is OK in small amounts on a Candida diet.

 If taking the liquid concentrate, 10 drops in a cup of water is a typical dose, to be taken 3 times a day.
 In tablet form, 100-200mg 1-3 times a day should be sufficient.
 Always read the label and follow the manufacturer’s instructions.

 An independent laboratory found that you would need to take 4,000 times the recommended amount of grapefruit seed extract before the dosage became poisonous.
 It is non-toxic, but pregnant or breastfeeding women should avoid it as a precaution.

 According to the 1990 study of GSE mentioned above, “No side-effects were registered during the whole study.
 Clinically, a definite improvement of constipation, flatulence, abdominal discomfort and night rest was noticed after 4 weeks”.

 As always, users with serious health conditions should consult their doctor before taking it.
-Grapefruit seed extract does interact with a number of common medicines, so do keep this in mind and inform your doctor of all medications that you are taking.
+Important: Grapefruit seed extract does interact with a number of common medicines, so do keep this in mind and inform your doctor of all medications that you are taking.